 As a business are you aware that in Australia more than 75% of Australians between the age of 15-and 65 currently own a smartphone?
 This is expected to rise to 93% by 2018 when it is likely that virtually all mobile phones will have smartphone functionality built into them.

-Alongside those statistics, tablet penetration is Australian households is also expected to increase from 49% in 2013 to more than 80% in 2018.
+Alongside those statistics, tablet penetration in Australian households is also expected to increase from 49% in 2013 to more than 80% in 2018.
 Growth in the use of tablets will increase more than smartphones due to smartphones almost being at maximum penetration in Australia.

 These statistics are something that every business should be taking notice of.
-In all reality most businesses are already planning a mobile marketing and mobile app strategy and if you are not you should be looking at your options.
+In all reality, most businesses are already planning a mobile marketing and mobile app strategy and if you are not you should be looking at your options.

-According to Google Think research.
+Almost 50% of all Australian smartphone users say that they are regularly engaging with mobile media on their smartphones.
+Globally 89% of consumer media time is in mobile apps, 11% on the mobile web according to the latest statistics by Nielse According to Google Think research.
 Smartphones are the backbone of our daily media interactions.
 They have the highest number of user interactions per day and serve as the most common starting point for activities across multiple screens (Computer, smartphone, tablet and TV).

 Portable screens allow us to easily move from one device to another to achieve a task.
 Search is the most common bridge between devices.
-In Australia the majority of the times that we use devices simultaneously, our attention is split between distinct activities.
+In Australia the majority of the time that we use devices simultaneously, our attention is split between distinct activities.

 Implication: Businesses that make mobile a central part of their strategy will benefit from the opportunity to engage the new constantly connected consumer.

 Smartphones have transformed consumer behaviour.
 Mobile search, video, app usage and social networking are prolific.
 Smartphone users are multi-tasking their media with 80% using their phone while doing other things such as watching TV (48%).